 You may be familiar with sheep wool as a material for warm, winter clothing; this material is also great for keeping your tiny house well insulated.
 If it can keep a sheep warm in winter then it can keep a tiny house warm, too!

 Pros: Organic material, doesn’t burn easily, regulates humidity, decent sound insulation.

-Cons: Pricey, not as lightweight as other insulation materials.
+Cons: Mineral wool insulation is pricey, not as lightweight as other insulation materials.